-Independent Municipal and Allied Trade Union (Imatu) president Stanley Khoza told Independent Media workers' salaries were increased by small percentages compared to their bosses.
+Independent Municipal and Allied Trade Union (Imatu) president Stanley Khoza told the Weekend Argus workers' salaries were increased by small percentages compared to those of their bosses.

-He said municipal managers were remunerated as though they worked alone in municipalities.
+He said municipal managers were remunerated as if they worked alone in municipalities.

-According to him, Imatu members and local government workers in general were unhappy with the current status quo.
+Imatu members and local government workers in general were unhappy withthis, Khoza said.

-In August, municipal workers received a 7% salary increase, which saw them take home a minimum wage of R7 324.24 a month.
+In August, municipal workers received a 7% salary increase, which saw them take home a minimum wage of R7324.24 a month.

-Mkhize, however, said he had consulted with his Finance as well as Public Service and Administration counterparts, Tito Mboweni and Ayanda Dlodlo respectively, and MECs responsible for local government, as well as the unions.
+Mkhize, however, said he had consulted

+with his finance as well as public service and administration counterparts, Tito Mboweni and Ayanda Dlodlo respectively, MECs responsible for local government, as well as relevant unions.

-He explained that the municipal managers' salary increases were aimed at ensuring an appropriate remuneration mix and seek to ensure that the remuneration of senior managers is cost-effective, consistent, internally balanced (equitable), extremely competitive and aligned to the achievement of municipalities.
+He explained that the municipal managers' salary increases were aimed at ensuring an appropriate remuneration mix.
+They also sought to ensure that the remuneration of senior managers was cost-effective, consistent, equitable, competitive and performance-related.

-The South African Municipal Workers Union (Samwu) was greatly disappointed by Mkhize's determination and condemned the increases, maintaining that the inflated salaries of municipal managers should be redirected towards service delivery and remunerating workers better instead.
+The SA Municipal Workers Union (Samwu) was greatly disappointed by Mkhize's determination and condemned the increases, maintaining that inflated salaries of municipal managers should be redirected towards service delivery and remunerating workers better.

 "These increases happen when municipal workers are heavily underpaid.
-When they demand a fairer salary increment, they are told that their demands are simply unaffordable, whereas those sitting in air-conditioned offices are swimming in pools of money...," Samwu said.
+When they demand a fairer salary increment, they are told that their demands are simply unaffordable, whereas those sitting in air-conditioned offices are swimming in pools of money," Samwu said.

-The increases, according to the union, come at a time where municipalities were intensifying their strategy of delivering services through the use of the Extended Public Works Programme volunteers whose salaries were recently increased "a mere R4.31 per day" and reluctant to fill vacancies.
+The increases, according to the union, come at a time where municipalities are intensifying their strategy of delivering services through the use of the Extended Public Works Programme volunteers whose salaries were recently increased "a mere R4.31 per day".

-"It does not make sense how a municipal manager can be remunerated 180 times more than the least paid employee in the sector...," the union added.
+"It does not make sense how a municipal manager can be remunerated 180 times more than the least-paid employee in the sector," the union added.